Perimenopause and Sleep: Why It's Disrupted and What Supports the Nervous System at Night

 How this was researched: This article draws on peer-reviewed research in sleep medicine, reproductive neuroendocrinology, and autonomic neuroscience.
 Cited studies are linked throughout.
 This content is educational, not medical advice.
 If sleep disruption is significantly affecting your functioning, working with a healthcare provider is appropriate and important.

 TL;DR — Perimenopause sleep disruption has multiple mechanisms operating simultaneously: progesterone's role in sleep onset is reduced, HPA hyperreactivity produces cortisol-driven arousal, and hot flashes trigger sympathetic activation that fragments sleep architecture.
 The result is a nervous system that can't reliably downregulate for sleep, and that pays the cognitive and emotional cost of that deficit every day.
-Addressing the nervous system at night — not just sleep hygiene — is the more complete approach.
+Addressing the nervous system at night, beyond sleep hygiene alone, is the more complete approach.

 The sleep that stops working

 The pattern is recognisable: you're tired, you get into bed, and something activates.
 Racing thoughts that weren't there ten minutes earlier.
 A heat wave that pulls you out of the edge of sleep just as you're getting there.
-Waking at 3am — not from noise or a need to use the bathroom, but from a nervous system that has simply decided it's time to be awake.
+Waking at 3am with no external cause: not noise, not the bathroom, just a nervous system that has decided it's time to be awake.
 An inability to get back to sleep that can last for hours.

 Or the sleep comes, but it doesn't restore.
 You've had eight hours and you're exhausted.
 The sleep was present but shallow, fragmented, non-restorative.

-Perimenopause sleep disruption is not a single symptom.
-It is the convergence of several physiological mechanisms, and understanding which ones are operating points toward what actually helps.
+Perimenopause sleep disruption isn't a single symptom.
+It's the convergence of several physiological mechanisms, and understanding which ones are operating points toward what actually helps.

 The mechanisms

+Progesterone and GABA.
 Progesterone converts in the brain to allopregnanolone, a neurosteroid that enhances GABA-A receptor activity.[1]
-The GABAergic system is central to sleep: it reduces neural excitability, facilitates sleep onset, and maintains sleep depth.
-The hypnotic effect of many sleep medications — benzodiazepines, z-drugs — works through this same pathway.
+The GABAergic system is central to sleep.
+It reduces neural excitability, facilitates sleep onset, and maintains sleep depth.
+The hypnotic effect of many sleep medications (benzodiazepines, z-drugs) works through this same pathway.

 As progesterone declines in perimenopause, allopregnanolone levels decrease.
 GABAergic tone drops.
 The nervous system becomes harder to quieten at night.
 Sleep onset takes longer.
 The depth of sleep is reduced.
 The system is more easily aroused from sleep by stimuli that would previously not have broken through.